qq849012418/AirwayKit/README.md

 ---

-This is a short-term visualization project of tracheal path planning, which may develop into an image-guided surgery toolkit for respiratory department in the future.
+This is a short-term visualization project of bronchoscope path planning, which may develop into an image-guided surgery toolkit for respiratory department in the future.